milfeld/benchpro/doc/source/010_user_guide.rst

 Web frontend
 ------------

-The captured applications and benchmark results for the TACC site are available through a web portal here http://benchpro.tacc.utexas.edu/.
+The captured applications and benchmark results for the TACC site are available through a web portal at http://benchpro.tacc.utexas.edu/

 Useful commands
 ---------------

-You can print the default values of several important parameters with:
+You can print the default values of several important BenchPRO settings with

 .. code-block::

-    benchpro --setup
+    benchpro --defaults

-It may be useful to review your previous BenchPRO commands, do this with:
+It may be useful to review your previous commands.
+BenchPRO maintains its own history, accessible with

 .. code-block::

     benchpro --history

-You can remove tmp, log, csv, and history files by running:
+You can remove temp, log, csv, and history files by running

 .. code-block::

     benchpro --clean

-clean will NOT remove your all installed applications, to do that run:
+clean will NOT remove your installed applications, to do that run

 .. code-block::